viniciusllima/front-starter/README.md

 # Front Starter
-A simple starter to initialize you front project using gulp.
+:fire: A simple starter to initialize you front project using gulp.

 # Requirements
 ```